Ismailalkouz94/spring-minio-example/README.md

 # Documents Management Application

-This repository hosts a full-stack application facilitating document management.
+This repository hosts a application facilitating document management.
 The backend, built with Spring Boot and integrated with MinIO for object storage, offers RESTful services.
-The Angular-based frontend provides a smooth user interface.

 ## Features